IBMStreams/samples/Geospatial/MapMatch/README.md

 using the REST API.
 To run the sample, you will need to download an OSM map file from  https://www.openstreetmap.org.
 Place it in the "etc" folder of your application and change the `mapfile` parameter in line 36 of Main.spl.

-The code can be deployed into BlueMix that is described in further detail on the StreamsDev blog (Real-time Map Matching using BlueMix).
+The code can be deployed into IBM Cloud that is described in further detail on the StreamsDev blog (Real-time Map Matching using IBM Cloud).